williamboston/Zwift-Reader/README.md

   - Expansion into data fields I'm not familiar with (HR, Vo2, W/bal)

 Notes:
-  - Currently only designed for .fit files recorded in Zwift, but it will take Garmin/Wahoo files and output some data, but it wasn't ever   intended to do that so results may vary.
+  - Currently only designed for .fit files recorded in Zwift.
+It will take Garmin/Wahoo files and output some data, but it wasn't ever    intended to do that so results may vary.
   - Development currently on hiatus.